bunsanweb/anatta-engine/examples/readme.md

 ## `locker` example

-The [`locker` example](locker) is an multiple peers example for access control with (builtin) publick-key cryptography in `agent`.
+The [`locker` example](locker) is an multiple peers example for access control with (builtin) public-key cryptography in `agent`.

 The "person" peer has a key pair to sign the actions.
-The "house" peer check the action with registered public keys to update its state (that includes publick key list).
+The "house" peer check the action with registered public keys to update its state (that includes public key list).

-- How to use public-key cruptography in `agent`
+- How to use public-key cryptography in `agent`

 ## `hosting` example

-The [`hosting` example](hosting) is a simple example emulates an app registored store and app running hosts.
+The [`hosting` example](hosting) is a simple example emulates an app registered store and app running hosts.

 The "store" peer is a static web site that has a list of "app" as a app descriptor `inst.json`